leoAshu/git-essentials/README.md

     // shows difference between old and new version of each file

     // lists differences in all modified files
+    // shows the line by line difference between file versions
     // compares working directory version against staging tree version of the files git diff

-    // use --color-words to show and color the differences word by word git diff --color-words
+    // shows and highlights word by word difference git diff --color-words

     // shows difference in a specific modified file